mkohler/cython_swig/README.rst

 .. class:: handout

-    I want to show a lot of code in this talk, and in an attempt to keep you, and especially me, from getting lost, I will the source files for each new feature in the same order.
+    I want to show a lot of code in this talk, and in an attempt to keep you, and especially me, from getting lost, I will show the source files for each new feature in the same order, and the name of the file I am showing will always be in the title of the slide.

     First, I will show you the C code, then the SWIG code, and then an example of using the SWIG-built extension module.
 Next, I will show the